brendmung/brendmung/README.md

 ## repository categories

 **🚀 stuff that actually works**
-projects i can show without feeling embarrassed
+projects i can show without thinking twice

 **🧪 random experiments**
 "what happens if i..." type of repositories